electricimp/Google-PubSub/README.md

 More information about Google Cloud Pub/Sub subscriptions is [here](https://cloud.google.com/pubsub/docs/subscriber).

-*GooglePubSub.Subscriptions* class provides access to Pub/Sub subscriptions manipulation methods.
+*GooglePubSub.Subscriptions* class provides access to Pub/Sub subscriptions management methods.
 One instance of this class is enough to manage all subscriptions of one Project specified in the class constructor.
 It can be used to check existence, create, configure, delete subscriptions of the Project and obtain a list of the subscriptions registered to the Project or related to a topic.
-The class allows to manipulate with the both, pull and push, types of subscription.
+The class allows to management for both, pull and push, types of subscriptions.

 A subscription configuration is encapsulated in *GooglePubSub.SubscriptionConfig* class that may include additional configuration parameters for a push subscription which are encapsulated in *GooglePubSub.PushConfig* class.
 The push subscription configuration has *pushEndpoint* parameter - URL to a custom endpoint that messages should be pushed to.

 It is possible to change a push subscription to a pull one or vice versa - using *GooglePubSub.Subscriptions.modifyPushConfig()* method.

-*GooglePubSub.Subscriptions* class allows to manage Pub/Sub subscriptions but is not intended to receive messages.
+*GooglePubSub.Subscriptions* class allows to the imp to manage Pub/Sub subscriptions but is not intended to receive messages.
 For message receiving the library provides two other components:

 - To receive messages from a pull subscription, [GooglePubSub.PullSubscriber](#pullsubscriber-class) class may be used.

 - To receive messages from a push subscription, [GooglePubSub.PushSubscriber](#pullsubscriber-class) class may be used.
-But it works only for a subscription configured with a push endpoint which is based on URL of the IMP agent where the library is running.
+This only works for a subscription configured with a push endpoint which is based on URL of the IMP agent where the library is running.
 Auxiliary *GooglePubSub.Subscriptions.getImpAgentEndpoint()* method may be used to generate such an URL and, after that, the URL may be specified as a push endpoint.

 To create and use any push subscription, the push endpoint must be registered in Google Cloud Platform as described in "Registering endpoints" section of the [Google Cloud Pub/Sub Push Subscriber Guide](https://cloud.google.com/pubsub/docs/push).